Tool Safety · 2–5 min toolbox talk

 Ask the Crew

-- Are we using the correct tool for each task?
+- Is this the right tool for the task?